hygraph/hygraph-examples/with-graphql-mesh/README.md

 <details>
   <summary>Example query</summary>

-Fetch products from GraphCMS, a cart from CartQL, and recent Space X launches in one request:
+Fetch products from Hygraph, a cart from CartQL, and recent Space X launches in one request:

 ```graphql
 {